kyma-project/kyma/docs/kyma/docs/010-details-components.md

 ## Security

-Kyma security uses the Service Mesh that enforces RBAC (Role Based Access Control) in the cluster.
+Kyma security enforces RBAC (Role Based Access Control) in the cluster.
 [Dex](https://github.com/coreos/dex) handles the identity management and identity provider integration.
 It allows you to integrate any [OpenID Connect](https://openid.net/connect/) or SAML2-compliant identity provider with Kyma through the use of [connectors](https://github.com/coreos/dex#connectors).
 Additionally, Dex provides a static user store which gives you more flexibility when managing access to your cluster.

 ## Service Brokers